The Art of Pushing – Guiding your baby out instinctively

-This topic comes up regularly during classes, and also with our doula clients, because for many of the ladies who attend the classes who are having a second or third baby, it is the time where things went wrong for them, and they want to talk about it!
+This topic comes up regularly during classes, and also with my doula clients having a subsequent baby, because for many of the ladies who attend, it is the time where things went wrong for them, and they want to talk about it!

-Imagine how disappointed women feel, when they have done all the hard work of dilating to 10 cms, commonly over many many hours, and then they cant seem to get the pushing stage right.
+Imagine how disappointed women feel, when they have done all the hard work of dilating to 10 cms, commonly over many many hours, and then the pushing stage doesn’t go well.

-Their midwife might be beside them, encouraging them beautifully, and often explaining exactly how to do it, and where to feel it.
-In some cases the midwife might go as far as to place her hand inside the woman’s vagina, and ask her to push against their hand, so that the woman can feel where the right place to push is!
+When this happens, what I typically witness is the midwife stepping in and making recommendations.
+In some cases, encouraging them using words, or even analysing what is happening, by asking questions like – what are you feeling?
+Occasionally the midwife wants to explain exactly how to do it, and where to feel it.
+They might even go as far as to place a hand inside the woman’s vagina, and ask her to push against their hand so that the woman can feel where the right place to push is!!

-And even after all that hard work, some women may end up with assistance via forceps, ventouse or in some cases a caesarean section.
+And even after all that, the woman may end up with assistance via forceps, ventouse or in some cases a caesarean section.

 So what does that mean?
 How come some women do get an urge, and some women don’t??

 Why are some women roaring their babies down and out in no time, and others unable to feel when to push, and need the level of guidance that it takes for a midwife to literally explain how to do it and where to feel it?